xcv58/selection-menu/README.md

 ## Upcoming features

 * Automatically align left or right the menu arrow if it was created near the left or right border of the container.
 For now it's always centered.
-* Pop up the menu even if the mouseup occurs outside of the container, e.g. if the user drags from the left and releases the button past the right edge of the container

 ## License and copyright